ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 ~~~~~~~~~~
 {: #at-response title="Example Access Token Response, symmetric PoP-key"}

 The access token also comprises a `cnf` claim.
-This claim usually contains a
+This claim usually
-`COSE_Key` object that carries either the symmetric
+contains a `COSE_Key` object that carries either the symmetric key
-key itself or a key identifier that can be used by the resource
+itself or a key identifier that can be used by the resource server to
-server to determine the secret key it shares with the client.
-If the access token carries a
+determine the secret key it shares with the client.
+If the access
-symmetric key, the access token MUST be encrypted using a `COSE_Encrypt0`
+token carries a symmetric key, the access token MUST be encrypted
-structure.
-The AS MUST use the keying material shared with the RS to
+using a `COSE_Encrypt0` structure.
+The authorization server MUST use
+the keying material shared with the resource server to encrypt the
-encrypt the token.
+token.

 The `cnf` structure in the access token is provided in {{kdf-cnf}}.